HELP US CAN THE BODS ON OCTOBER 31!

 Campus food drives will be held throughout the year, as needed, to keep the pantry stocked.
 Associated Student Government will annually donate a portion of the goods raised from the fall Can the Bods competition to Corky's Cupboard.
 However, we will accept donations year-round.
 If you would like to donate items to the pantry, we kindly ask that you donate items that fall into our donation wish list categories listed below.
 Donations can be dropped off in the Center for Student Involvement.
-Individuals wishing to make monetary donations to the pantry may do so by contacting the Emporia State University Foundation and requesting their donation be directed to the Corky's Cupboard Food Pantry Fund.
+Individuals wishing to make monetary donations to the pantry may do so by following the steps below.

 peanut butter, canned chicken/tuna, beans, canned chili, nuts